Jasonzhou97/tp/docs/UserGuide.md

 9. Editing tags will overwrite the existing ones, so you will need to add the previous tags back before adding new ones.

-10. The only way to delete a remark of reservation in the system is by using "remark r/" which is to set the remark to null.
+10. The only way to delete a remark of reservation in the system is by using `remark r/` which is to set the remark to null.

 --------------------------------------------------------------------------------------------------------------------